dalemartyn/dalestillman.com/src/work/2017-05-12-charnwood-brewery.md

     {% image "/charnwood-brewery/charnwood-brewery-phones-header-and-footer.json" %}
   </div>
   <figcaption>
-    We added a footer navigation to help discoverability of pages that would other wise be hidden behind the menu button.
+    We added a footer navigation to help discoverability of pages that would otherwise be hidden behind the menu button.
   </figcaption>
 </figure>